-Does my son’s hypospadias need to be fixed?
+Does my child’s hypospadias need to be fixed?

-This depends on many factors including the severity of your son’s hypospadias.
+This depends on many factors including the severity of your child’s hypospadias.
 The ultimate goal is to achieve optimal voiding (urinating) and sexual function.
-During your office visit, your physician will discuss your son’s specific form of hypospadias and the potential need for an operation.
+During your office visit, your physician will discuss your child’s specific form of hypospadias and the potential need for an operation.

-Will my son be asleep for hypospadias surgery?
+Will my child be asleep for hypospadias surgery?